-Dynamic Model Is a collection of procedures or behaviors that, taken together, reflect the behavior of a system over time.
-For example, an order interacts with inventory to determine product availability.
+Static Model Dynamic Model A static model can be viewed as "snapshot" of a system's parameters at rest or at a specific point in time. • Is a collection of procedures behaviors that, taken together, reflective the behavior of a system over time. or ect • The classes' structure and their relationships to each other frozen in time are examples of static models.
+For example, an order interacts w inventory to determine produced availability. ith uct